AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/form-actions/delete-a-form.md

 >[!CAUTION]
 >
 >If you delete a form that is being used by your public website, you won't see a warning and the form will be broken.
-Consider&nbsp; [archiving it](../../../../product-docs/email-marketing/drip-nurturing/using-stream-content/archive-and-unarchive-stream-content.md)&nbsp;instead.
+Consider  [archiving it](../../../../product-docs/email-marketing/drip-nurturing/using-stream-content/archive-and-unarchive-stream-content.md) instead.